chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 ### 2A.7 Sneaking Out

-- The Gang of Three invite the princesses to sneak out to the nearby village to have fun.
+- Whispering out of earshot of Mulan nor Shang, the Gang of Three invite the princesses to sneak out to the nearby village to have fun.
-- Chien Po: `“We risk our lives everyday to become a true, real man`; we just want to be like other guys…”
+- Chien Po: `“We risk our lives everyday to become a true, real man`; we just want to be *like other guys*…”
-- The other two sisters look to Ting-Ting and she can’t bear their hurt. `She huddles them together and whispers, “We’re going to spend the rest of our lives following our duty.
+- The other two sisters look to Ting-Ting and she can’t bear their defeated faces. `She huddles the sisters together and whispers, “We’re going to spend the rest of our lives following our duty.
 You both get one night to follow your heart.”`
-- `The sisters bittersweetly nod yes.` The Gang of Three celebrate!
+- `The sisters turn around and bittersweetly nod yes.` The Gang of Three celebrate!
 And lead them off.
 - Mushu sees this and informs Mulan, who leaves.
 - `Shang wasn't asleep, he was just mad.
 Much later, he also notices` the princesses are gone, and leaves.